Kotlin/kotlinx-lincheck/docs/parameter-generation.md

 ## Parameter generation
-TODO: this part is more important than single producer/consumer

-Till this moment in the guide we took for granted that arguments for test operations are somehow generated under the hood by `Lincheck`.
-In this section you will learn how you may configure generation of arguments.
+In this section you will learn how you may configure generation of arguments for test operations.

 Consider the implementation of the custom `MultiMap` (bugged, of course) backed with `ConcurrentHashMap`: